parkerlreed/Partools/README.md

 giturl - very basic script to clone a git repo you may have memorized.
 Usage: giturl parkerlreed Partools

+shoot- Screenshot script that auto uploads to imgur then copies the URL to the clipboard.
+Notifies after completion.

 ========

 Everything requires yad, a much improved version of zenity.
 You can get yad from